Meet The Cheetah House Care Team

 Scheduling a Consultation

 Review the Care Team members below and find the best fit for your needs.
 Peer support consultations with Care Team members last 50 minutes and are priced based on Care Team member’s experience working with meditators in distress for Cheetah House.
 Cost for Care Team members ranges between $100 - $150 USD.
 Consultations with Dr. Canby and Dr. Britton have a higher fee.
-Consultations with Dr. Canby are $185 and consultations with Dr. Britton are $200 - $250 USD.
+Consultations with Dr. Canby are $130 and $185 and consultations with Dr. Britton are $100, $150, $200 and $250 USD.
 If finances are a barrier, we encourage you to request funding through the Cheetah House Care Service Fund for a reduced fee during the booking process.

 Partnerships Update: The Contemplative Studies Centre (CSC) at the University of Melbourne (UoM) is subsidising 80% of the standard cost of selected services for Australia and New Zealand meditators in distress over 18 years of age booking services from Cheetah House under the pilot CSC Subsidy Scheme until 30 June 2025.
 Click here: https://www.cheetahhouse.org/um-disclaimer for information about accessing this scheme including important terms and conditions.